shravan-18/shravan-18/README.md

 ### Hi there 👋

-I'm an MSc Computer Vision student at MBZUAI doing AI, computer vision, and computer graphics research.
+I'm an MSc.
+Computer Vision student at MBZUAI doing AI, computer vision, and computer graphics research.
 I like to work on neural rendering and deep learning applications for image manipulation, geometric understanding, and generative modeling across multi-disciplinary domains.
 I completed my undergrad in CS at VIT University, where I worked on computer vision research spanning representation learning, 2D/3D reconstruction, and medical imaging.

 I also build AI-tech for computer aided diagnostics at [Zestral](https://zestral.in), in collaboration with multiple hypergrowth startups.
 If you're passionate about building cutting-edge tech backed by deep research, let's connect!